Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Memory bandwidth Allocation and monitoring
 ==========================================

-For Memory bandwidth resource, by default the user controls the resource by indicating the percentage of total memory bandwidth.
+For Memory bandwidth resource, by default the woke user controls the woke resource by indicating the woke percentage of total memory bandwidth.

 The minimum bandwidth percentage value for each cpu model is predefined and can be looked up through "info/MB/min_bandwidth".
-The bandwidth granularity that is allocated is also dependent on the cpu model and can be looked up at "info/MB/bandwidth_gran".
+The bandwidth granularity that is allocated is also dependent on the woke cpu model and can be looked up at "info/MB/bandwidth_gran".
 The available bandwidth control steps are: min_bw + N * bw_gran.
-Intermediate values are rounded to the next control step available on the hardware.
+Intermediate values are rounded to the woke next control step available on the woke hardware.

 The bandwidth throttling is a core specific mechanism on some of Intel SKUs.
 Using a high bandwidth and a low bandwidth setting on two threads